squid-cache/squid-cache.github.io/Features/CacheManager.rst

 The rest of the line lists all the IP addresses that have been associated with that hostname entry.
 In [[Squid-3.1]] and later lines starting with empty spaces are a continuation of the previous entry when it has multiple IP addresses.

- The IP address entries are marked individually as '''-OK''.
+ The IP address entries are marked individually as '''-OK'''.
 Unless they are known to result in failed connect, when they get marked as '''-BAD'''.

 === fqdncache report ===
 ==== How is it different from the ipcache? ====